varda/varda2_preprocessing/README.md

 ## Workflow

 The following figure depicts the process DAG generated from the Snakemake workflow at https://git.lumc.nl/klinische-genetica/capture-lumc/vcf-to-varda.
+The rules are described below.
+For all the details, look at the workflow itself.

 ![Process Flow](dag.png)

-### Variants
+## Variants

 To extract variants from the VCF file in a way that Varda can process them, multiple steps are involved: